-A. Author: Who wrote the source and is he or she a qualified authority?
+A. Author: Who wrote the source?
+Is he or she credible and a qualified authority?

-B. Biases: Everyone has them, however does your source show both sides and give justified reasons why the other side fails?
-Is someone trying to sell you a product?
+B. Biases: Everyone has biases.
+Does your source, however, show both sides and give justified reasons why the other side fails?
+Is someone trying to hawk a product, or is there a conflict of interest?
 Does your source allow questioning and skepticism, willing to answer your concerns?

 D. Disinformation: Does the sources have disinformation, misinformation and propaganda?

 E. Errors: Is the source accurate or could the source be a satire or a spoof?

 F. Fidelity: Integrity and reliability is an overall all sense you will need to cultivate as you research.
 Is there a sense of stability of information or is there a lot of extreme rhetoric and bombastic language and claims?